kampersanda/sif-embedding/README.md

 - [ ] Support serialization/deserialization of models.
 - [ ] Provide Python binding
 - [ ] Conduct more evaluations.

+## Tools for preparing word embeddings

+sif-embedding employs [finalfusion](https://docs.rs/finalfusion/) to handle different types of word embeddings, such as Glove and fastText.
+[`finalfusion-tools`](./finalfusion-tools) provides tools to convert word embeddings to finalfusion format.

 ## Evaluations